 Are my brainwashing powers working on you?
 I hope so because you will irritate readers if they don’t understand your internal corporate jargon.
 And we don’t want to antagonise readers especially if we’re trying to sell them stuff.

 You don’t have to be a grammar guru.
 I’m not and I don’t care to be.
-But I am a reader as well as a writer, and readers get very cross when they can’t understand what the writer is trying to say.
-So when it’s my turn to write, I take the time to polish the final draft.
+But I'm a reader as well as a writer, and readers get cross when they can’t understand what the writer is trying to say.

 While most readers will forgive minor grammar and punctuation infractions especially if your message is on target, they won’t feel the same if you murder the English language.
 Harsh sentences will be imposed like not doing business with you or not respecting your authority.